Annie Fox's Blog...

 Maybe the lack of reporting about people behaving well requires more resources than struggling media outlets have these days.
 Could be.
 Anyway, here are some of the headliners on the breakfast menu: Funeral for slain Oakland officers.
 10 civilians are killed in bombing of minibus.
 Sudan’s leader defies warrant.
 Nazi newspapers.

-My sunny-disposition faltering, I flipped a few pages and caught these opening lines: “The streets of Baghdad are calmer now.
+My sunny disposition faltering, I flipped a few pages and caught these opening lines: “The streets of Baghdad are calmer now.
 The fighting between Shiites and Sunnis has largely ceased.”
 Alright!
 Smiling and nodding, about to share the good news with David across the table, I read on and learn that Shiites and Sunnis aren’t killing each other in Baghdad any more because there aren’t any Sunnis in Baghdad anymore.
 84% of the survivors of massacres that peaked in the first half of 2007 got the hell out of there.
 So much for peacful conflict resolution.

 I’m ready to relegate the paper to the worm bin, when I spot this headline: Spider-Man to the Rescue.
 Could it be?
 It could.
-An autistic 11 year old in Bangkok, so freaked at school the other day, crawls out a third story window to give himself some Me-Time.
+An 11 year old with autism, so freaked at his Bangkok school the other day, crawls out a third story window to give himself some Me-Time.
 Seems nobody, including Teacher and Mom, can coax him away from the ledge until a firefighter named Somchai Yoosabai is called in.
 Apparently, the child loves super-heroes and for some undisclosed reason Mr. Yoosabai (if that is his real name) happens to keep a Spider-Man costume in his locker down at the firehouse.
 Spidey shows up on the window ledge.
 The boy, teary-eyed, spots him and walks into his arms.

 My hero.
 More oatmeal please.